HTTPArchive/almanac.httparchive.org/src/content/en/2022/cms.md

 ## Resource weights

-We also use HTTP Archive data to analyze the weight of resources used across different platforms, to highlight possible opportunities.
-Page loading performance does not exclusively depend on the number of downloaded bytes, but fewer bytes necessary to load a page results in reduced costs, carbon emissions, and potentially faster performance, especially for slower connections.
+We also used HTTP Archive data to analyze the weight of resources used across different platforms.
+We did this to highlight possible opportunities.
+Page loading performance does not depend exclusively on the number of downloaded bytes, but fewer bytes necessary to load a page results in reduced costs, carbon emissions, and potentially faster performance, especially for slower connections.

 {{ figure_markup(
   image="median-cms-page-weight.png",
-  caption="Squarespace has the largest median page size breaking the 3 megabyte barrier among top 5 CMS's.", description="Column chart showing the median total page weight of each of the top 5 most adopted CMSs, for each device.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQpmp9GvO62PKJmEC_yxnHVx4zuqKwYh68tquM5yZCCrOlZETqbLhu3iuSarRq2n4bW7dRbUoSB8NO2/pubchart?oid=1764509612&format=interactive", sheets_gid="1736220112", sql_file="resource_weights.sql"
+  caption="Squarespace has the largest median page size breaking the 3 megabyte barrier among top five CMSs.", description="Column chart showing the median total page weight of each of the top five most adopted CMSs, for each device.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQpmp9GvO62PKJmEC_yxnHVx4zuqKwYh68tquM5yZCCrOlZETqbLhu3iuSarRq2n4bW7dRbUoSB8NO2/pubchart?oid=1764509612&format=interactive", sheets_gid="1736220112", sql_file="resource_weights.sql"
   )
 }}

-Most of the top 5 CMSs deliver a median page weight of around ~2 MB, except Squarespace which delivers a larger ~3.5 MB.
+Most of the top five CMSs deliver a median page weight of around ~2 MB, except Squarespace which delivers a larger ~3.5 MB.
 All except Joomla showed increases in page weight over 2021 data.

 {{ figure_markup(
   image="distribution-cms-page-weight.png",
-  caption="Wix delivers a competitive median of 3.5mb on the low end of page weight while Squarespace hits 6.5mb as a median size among a larger distribution.", description="Distribution showing the percentile distribution of total mobile page weight among each of the top 5 most adopted CMSs.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQpmp9GvO62PKJmEC_yxnHVx4zuqKwYh68tquM5yZCCrOlZETqbLhu3iuSarRq2n4bW7dRbUoSB8NO2/pubchart?oid=1236078412&format=interactive", sheets_gid="859067552", sql_file="page_weight_distribution.sql"
+  caption="Wix delivers a competitive median of 3.5mb on the low end of page weight while Squarespace hits 6.5mb as a median size among a larger distribution.", description="Distribution showing the percentile distribution of total mobile page weight among each of the top five most adopted CMSs.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQpmp9GvO62PKJmEC_yxnHVx4zuqKwYh68tquM5yZCCrOlZETqbLhu3iuSarRq2n4bW7dRbUoSB8NO2/pubchart?oid=1236078412&format=interactive", sheets_gid="859067552", sql_file="page_weight_distribution.sql"
   )
 }}

-The distribution of page weight in each platform’s percentiles is substantial, probably related to the difference in user content across different web pages, the number of images used, plugins, etc. The smallest pages delivered per platform come from WordPress, a marked improvement over last year’s data, which only sends 673KB for their 10th percentile of visits.
-The largest pages come from Squarespace, with ~11.4 MB delivered for their 90th percentile of visits, a ~2MB increase over last year’s data.
+The distribution of page weight in each platform’s percentiles is substantial.
+Page weight is probably related to the differences in user content across web pages, the number of images used, plugins installed, etc. The smallest pages delivered per platform come from WordPress, a marked improvement over last year’s data.
+This year, WordPress only sends 673 KB for their 10th percentile of visits.
+The largest pages come from Squarespace, with ~11.4 MB delivered for their 90th percentile of visits, a ~2 MB increase over last year’s data.

 ### Page weight breakdown

-Page Weight is a sum of resources used.
+Page weight is the sum in kilobytes of resources used on a page.
 We can attempt to evaluate these different resource sizes across different CMSs.

 #### Images

-Images, which are usually the heaviest resource, account for a large portion of the resource weight.
+Images, which are usually the heaviest resource loaded on a web page, account for a large portion of the resource weight.

 {{ figure_markup(
   image="median-cms-image-size.png",
-  caption="Wix keeps images well compressed and optimized with a median size of 290kb.", description="Column chart showing the median weight of image resources downloaded in each of the top 5 most adopted CMSs, for each device.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQpmp9GvO62PKJmEC_yxnHVx4zuqKwYh68tquM5yZCCrOlZETqbLhu3iuSarRq2n4bW7dRbUoSB8NO2/pubchart?oid=1491116500&format=interactive", sheets_gid="1736220112", sql_file="resource_weights.sql"
+  caption="Wix performed well with a median size of 290 KB.", description="Column chart showing the median weight of image resources downloaded in each of the top five most adopted CMSs, for each device.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQpmp9GvO62PKJmEC_yxnHVx4zuqKwYh68tquM5yZCCrOlZETqbLhu3iuSarRq2n4bW7dRbUoSB8NO2/pubchart?oid=1491116500&format=interactive", sheets_gid="1736220112", sql_file="resource_weights.sql"
   )
 }}

-Wix delivers substantially fewer image bytes, with only 290 KB delivered on the median of mobile views, suggesting good use of image compression and lazy image loading.
-All of the other top 5 platforms deliver over 1 MB of images, with Squarespace delivering the largest ~1.7 MB.
+Wix delivers substantially fewer image bytes, with only 290 KB delivered for the median of mobile views.
+This suggests good use of image compression and lazy image loading.
+All of the other top five platforms deliver over 1 MB of images, with Squarespace delivering the largest ~1.7 MB.

 Advanced image formats provide a considerable improvement in compression, enabling resource savings and faster site loading.
 WebP is commonly supported in all major browsers today, with over <a hreflang="en" href="https://caniuse.com/webp">95% support</a>.
 In addition, there are several newer image formats gaining popularity and adoption, namely <a hreflang="en" href="https://caniuse.com/avif">AVIF</a>, and <a hreflang="en" href="https://jpegxl.info">JPEG-XL</a>.